antonhedstrom/friends-map-plotter/README.md

 ## Client

-*
 * Each user reports its position using navigator.geolocation every 5 second.
-This is being done using something like: POST /position {long: X, lat: y}
+This is being done using something like: POST /position {lng: X, lat: y}
+* On incoming Websocket: Update store.
+The incoming will message will have a guid that will identify the user.
+This is the key in store.users object.